necrotic7/Image-WebCrawler/README.md

 For sogou.py

-input keyword at '&query=' in url
+Input keyword at '&query=' in url.
 example:

 ```
 url = 'https://pic.sogou.com/napi/pc/searchList?mode=1&start='+start+'&xml_len=35&query=squatting'
 ```

-use 'range(START_AT,END_AT, STEP)' to set 'start' value and control how many images you want to scrap.
+Use 'range(START_AT,END_AT, STEP)' to set 'start' value and control how many images you want to scrap.
 example:
 ```
 for count, i in enumerate(range(0,350, 35)):